As an Amazon Associate we earn from qualifying purchases.

 - Bake for about 10 minutes (or 7 minutes for thinner asparagus).

-Asparagus makes a great side for steaks and chicken, so it is only natural that we’d want it grilled as well.
+Asparagus makes a great side for steaks and chicken, so it is only natural that I’d want it grilled as well.
 You can wrap the asparagus in tin foil with some salt, garlic, and lemon juice or you can put it directly on the slats with some olive oil, salt, and pepper.

 Either way, you are looking at about 5 minutes of cook time (so start the asparagus just as you are taking the meat off the grill and resting it).